Tacoma, Washington: Economy

 The Port of Tacoma on Commencement Bay is one of the largest seaports in the Pacific Northwest.

 Tacoma is the home of several international companies, including staffing company True Blue Inc., lumber company Simpson, and the food companies Roman Meal and Brown and Haley.
 Frank C. Mars founded Mars, Incorporated, in 1911 in Tacoma.

 Beginning in the 1930s, the city became known for the "Tacoma Aroma", a distinctive, acrid odor produced by pulp and paper manufacturing on the industrial tide flats.
 In the late 1990s, Simpson Tacoma Kraft reduced total sulfur emissions by 90%.
-This largely eliminated the problem; where once the odor was ever-present, it is now only noticeable occasionally downtown, primarily when the wind is coming from the east.
-The mill produces pulpwood and linerboard products; previously owned by St. Regis Company, the mill was sold to RockTenn in 2014.
-The mill's name changed yet again in 2016 to WestRock and closed on September 30, 2023.
+This aroma is now eliminated following the mill's September 2023 closure.

 U.S. Oil and Refining operates an oil refinery on the tide flats in the Port of Tacoma.
 Built in Tacoma in 1952, it refines 39,000 barrels of petroleum per day.

 The Tacoma Mall is the largest shopping center in Tacoma.
 It is owned by Simon Property Group.
 Anchor tenants include JC Penney, Macy's, and Nordstrom.

 An economic setback for the city occurred in September 2009 when Russell Investments, which had been in downtown Tacoma since its inception in 1936, announced it was moving its headquarters to Seattle along with several hundred white-collar jobs.
 A large regional office for State Farm occupied the building until 2018 when the building was purchased by the 909 Destiny Fund LLC.
 The building reopened as a multi-tenant Class A property.
 The anchor tenant is TOTE Alaska, which announced in 2019 that it would be relocating its Federal Way headquarters to the 909 A Street building's top two floors.

 Hospitals in Tacoma are operated by MultiCare Health System and Franciscan Health System.
 Hospitals include MultiCare Tacoma General Hospital, Mary Bridge Children's Hospital, MultiCare Allenmore Hospital and St. Joseph Medical Center.
 The Tacoma–Pierce County Health Department manages public health initiatives across the city and county.